What Does a Food Inspector Do?

 Food Inspector Salary

 Food inspectors are classified between the GS-5 and GS-7 pay grades on the U.S. Government's General Schedule (GS) of salaries and wages.

 According to the fiscal year 2019 salary table posted on the U.S. Office of Personnel Management (OPM) website, a food inspector's annual salary ranges between $29,350 and $38,152 per year for GS-5 wages, and $36,356 and $47,264 for GS-7 wages.
 This range of pay is adjusted depending upon the job's geographic area, and the OPM schedule lists adjusted wage ranges for several localities.

 Applicants can meet the minimum qualifications for food inspector through experience or education but not both.

-- Education: To qualify for the lower pay grade by experience applicants must have a bachelor's degree and 12 semester hours of biology, mathematics, physical science or agricultural science.
+- Education: To qualify for the lower pay grade, applicants must have a bachelor's degree and 12 semester hours of biology, mathematics, physical science, or agricultural science.
 Undergraduates within nine months of graduation may apply.